caiocarneloz/pycc/README.md

 # Particle Competition and Cooperation
 Python code for the semi-supervised learning method "particle competition and cooperation".
-This particular code was used in my master's thesis, available at [UNESP Institutional Repository](https://repositorio.unesp.br/handle/11449/191774).
+This particular code was used in my master's thesis "[Aid in Alzheimer's disease diagnosis from magnetic resonance imaging using particle competition and cooperation](https://repositorio.unesp.br/handle/11449/191774)".

 ## Getting Started
 #### Installation